How to Scout Startups at Accelerators and Hackathons Before Demo Day

 Before the Program

-• Research the accelerator’s track record, what’s their alumni success rate?
+• Research the track record of accelerators startups and review their alumni success rate.

 • Engage with program directors for access to shortlists and exclusive, invite-only events.